New Hampshire Military and Veterans Benefits

 Address: 6 Marston Way, Hampton, NH 03842

-New Hampshire State Employee Leave for Military Service: Any regular employee of the state of New Hampshire who is a member of any reserve component of the Armed Forces of the United States or of this state shall, upon request, be entitled to not more than 15 days leave of absence with pay in any one training year for the purpose of engaging in military drill, training, or other temporary duty under military or naval authority.
-The provisions of this section shall not apply to any such employee who has been inducted or has enlisted in active service in the Armed Forces of the United States.
+New Hampshire State Employee Leave for Military Service: Any regular employee of the state of New Hampshire who is a member of any reserve component of the Armed Forces of the United States or the New Hampshire National Guard is entitled to not more than 15 days leave of absence with pay in any one training year for the purpose of engaging in military drill, training, or other temporary duty under military or naval authority.
+This provision does not apply to any employee who has been inducted or has enlisted in active service in the Armed Forces of the United States.

-Any regular employee of the state of New Hampshire who uses 15 days leave of absence shall, in addition, be entitled to up to 30 days of partial pay, for any additional military drill or training under military or naval authority.
+Any regular employee of the state of New Hampshire who uses 15 days leave of absence shall, is also entitled to up to 30 days of partial pay, for any additional military drill or training under military or naval authority.

 Who is eligible for New Hampshire State Employee Leave for Military Service?
-A Service member of any reserve component of the Armed Forces is eligible for state employee military.
+A Service member of any reserve component of the Armed Forces is eligible for state employee leave for military service.

-New Hampshire State Employment Veterans Hiring Preference: Preference shall be given in appointing employees of the State Liquor Commission (see RSA 176:10 ), in selecting members of the Office of Veterans Services (see RSA 115:1 ), in appointing the Director of the Office of Veterans Services (see RSA 115:4 ), in appointing the Commandant and employees of the New Hampshire Veterans Home (see RSA 119:6 ), and Veterans or their un-remarried Surviving Spouses and Spouses of disabled Veterans in public departments and/or public works of state and local units (see RSA 283:4 , RSA 283:9 )
+New Hampshire State Employment Veterans Hiring Preference: Preference shall be given to Veterans, their un-remarried Surviving Spouses and Spouses of disabled Veterans, in appointing employees of the State Liquor Commission (see RSA 176:10 ), in appointing the Commandant and employees of the New Hampshire Veterans Home (see RSA 119:6 ), and in public departments and/ or public works of state and local government (see RSA 283:4 , RSA 283:9 , RSA 283.5 )

 Federal Employment Veteran's Hiring Preferences: By Federal law, Veterans who are disabled or who served on active duty in the United States Armed Forces during certain specified time periods or in military campaigns are entitled to preference over non-Veterans both in hiring into the Federal civil service and in retention during reduction in force.
 Veterans may be entitled to 5 or 10 points included in any scoring process for examination or interviews.